RodolfoMRibeiro/doom-slayer-1993-web/README.md

 Once the server is up and running, you can access the game at [http://127.0.0.1:8080](http://127.0.0.1:8080).

+## Instructions:

+Movement: Use the arrow keys to move the character.

+Shooting: Use the mouse to aim and shoot.

 ## Running as a Container

 For added convenience and portability, the Doom web app is also containerized using Docker.
 This means you can run it as a self-contained unit, without worrying about compatibility issues or dependency management.